votingworks/arlo/pull_request_template.md

 **DESCRIPTION**

-[Describe what is changed, including refences to any relevant issues.]
+[Describe what is changed, including references to any relevant issues.]

 **New Tests**